DaDanielL/Twitter_DataMiner/README.md

 After successfully authorizing the application, you can finally start streaming tweets :clap: :clap: !!

+The tweets collected during your stream are the tweets being tweeted at the moment. (suggested tweet amount 2000).

 ![Stream Screen 2](/demo/streamsc2.PNG)

-Upon stoping the stream, you will be returned to the main menu screen, where you can click on 'Analyze Data' to view the sentiment data of the tweets you just collected :clap: :clap: !!
+Upon clicking stop stream, you will be returned to the main menu screen, where you can click on 'Analyze Data' to view the sentiment data of the tweets you just collected :clap: :clap: !!

-Navigate to the program folder, click on the data folder to access the csv (excel sheet) of specific tweets and their assigned values
+* Navigate to the program folder, click on the data folder to access the csv (excel sheet) of specific tweets and their assigned values

 ![Graphs 1](/demo/graphs1.PNG)